jnyfah/jnyfah.github.io/_posts/confidentialcomputing.md

 -   🔑**Code integrity** - refers to the fact that unauthorized entities cannot replace or modify the code in the TEE.

 Together, these attributes provide not only an assurance that the data is kept secure, but also that the computations performed are actually the correct computations, allowing one to trust the results of the computation as well.
-More on [Trusted Execution Enviroments here](http://jenniferchukwu.com/posts/trustedexecution)
+More on [Trusted Execution Environments here](http://jenniferchukwu.com/posts/trustedexecution)

 ## Why use confidential computing 🙋